 Take note of the depth of the wall that is parallel to the front door when it is all the way open.
 Is this wall deep enough for you to increase the size of your front door?
 Some homes have a staircase close to the front door.
 Is there enough space between the entryway and the bottom step for you to install a larger door?

 The front door is what gives your guests their first impression of your home and also has a large impact on curb appeal, so don't underestimate how important it is to find the right door.
-Take the time to think through all of the options, visit a showroom to get ideas or simply drive through your neighborhood and take note of doors that you like.
+Take the time to think through all of your design options, visit a showroom to get ideas or simply drive through your neighborhood and take note of doors that you like.
 Choose an entry door that makes your home feel welcoming, comfortable and content.
-Contact us to set up a free in-home door consultation today.
+Set up a free in-home door consultation to get started today.